-Additionally, reports may be mailed to the attention of a Designated Reporting Officer at:

-North Park University

-3225 W FOSTER AVE
+Additionally, reports may be mailed to the attention of a Designated Reporting Officer at: North Park University 3225 W FOSTER AVE BOX 1 CHICAGO IL 60625

-BOX 1

-CHICAGO IL 60625

-While anonymous reports of sexual harassment are accepted, anonymity may limit the NPU's ability to conduct an effective inquiry and take action concerning the report.
+While anonymous reports of sexual harassment are accepted, anonymity may limit NPU's ability to conduct an effective inquiry and take action concerning the report.
 Confidential resources are available to those who believe they have been subject to sexual harassment to help understand the resources available and the grievance process, as further described in this policy.

-NPU's students, faculty, or staff are all considered NON-CONFIDENTIAL reporters, and are strongly encouraged to notify one of the Designated Reporting Officers (DRO) above and provide as much information as possible.
+Any North Park employee with the exception of confidential support resources are all considered NON-CONFIDENTIAL reporters, and are required to notify one of the Designated Reporting Officers (DRO) above and provide as much information as possible.
+Students are strongly encouraged to notify one of the DROs above and provide as much information as possible.